iammilan07/monitor-logs-using-grafana-loki---promtailagent/README.md

 ```python
 cd loki
 ```
-#### If you want your logs to be persistent, configure Loki to use AWS s3 bucket as a storage
+#### If you want your logs to be persistent, configure Loki to use AWS s3 bucket as a storage else leave it as it is,
 #### Search for bucketnames in values.yaml file & configure the following,
 ````python
     bucketnames: <bucket1>